Best Way to Clean Ears

 Do’s:

-- Protect Your Ears: Protect your ears from excessive moisture and foreign objects by wearing earplugs while swimming or showering.
-Additionally, avoid inserting cotton swabs, bobby pins, or other objects into your ears, as they can damage the delicate structures of the ear canal.
+• Protect Your Ears: Protect your ears from excessive moisture by drying them out after swimming or bathing.
+Additionally, avoid inserting cotton swabs, bobby pins, or other objects into your ears that can damage the ear canal or eardrum.

 Don’ts:

-- Don’t Overclean: The ears are self-cleaning, and earwax serves a vital role in protecting the ear canal.
-Avoid overcleaning your ears, as this can disrupt the natural balance of earwax production and increase the risk of irritation or infection.
+• Don’t Overclean: The ears are self-cleaning, and earwax serves a vital role in protecting and moisturizing the ear canal.
+Avoid overcleaning your ears as this can remove too much of the oil and increase the risk of irritation or infection.

-- Don’t Attempt DIY Solutions: Resist the temptation to try DIY ear cleaning solutions found online or recommended by friends.
+• Don’t Attempt DIY Solutions: Resist the temptation to try DIY ear cleaning solutions such as ear candling.
 These methods are often ineffective and may cause more harm than good.
 Always consult with an audiologist or healthcare provider before attempting any ear cleaning procedures.

 Remember, when it comes to ear health, it’s always best to err on the side of caution and seek guidance from an audiologist or healthcare professional.